luisivan/brave/README.md

 The BRAVE agreement is open-source for anyone to use.
 It still needs legal vetting, but the core idea is there.

 Let a thousand teenage founders bloom! 🚀⚔️

+_PS: This agreement hasn't been legally vetted, please get it vetted by lawyers before using it!_